marioweid/s3_bucket_to_parquet/README.md

 Load all json files from a s3 bucket subfolder and write them as a parquet file.

-## J4F comparission Python and Rust
+## Just4Fun Comparing Python and Rust and GO

+Benchmark on reading 261 json files and writing them as a single parquet file.

 |Tool|Time|
 |---|---|